 Getting US dollars before you leave

 If you’re heading overseas, travelling with small amount of US dollars could be a good idea, even if you’re not going to the United States.
 That is because in some countries the US dollar is treated as an alternative currency or can be easier to exchange to the local currency if needed.
 If you are travelling to countries where USD is an official currency, you could consider using a travel money card that is pre-loaded with USD.
-The Westpac Global Currency Card1 is a prepaid Visa card that allows you to lock in your exchange rate in advance of your trip and you can preload the card with up to 5 of the following currencies:
+The Worldwide Wallet1, our travel money card, is a prepaid Mastercard® that allows you to lock in your exchange rate in advance of your trip and you can preload the card with any of the following currencies:

 - US Dollars (USD)

 - Euros (EUR)